 Morin and Reynolds also collaborated on a “mission statement,” which appears on the contents page each month.
-Both of their wives, Sue Morin and Diane Reynolds, are listed in the masthead as members of Northwoods Publishing Group and share their husband’s pride in the outdoor publication.
+Both of their wives, Sue Morin and Diane Reynolds, are listed in the masthead as Northwoods Publishing Group members.
+They share their husbands’ pride in the outdoor publication.

-Both men insist that the mission statement has not changed over the years, especially the part about being an outdoor magazine for ‘Maine folks” and always trying to capture “the essence of Maine’s remarkable outdoor heritage.”
+Both insist that the mission statement has not changed over the years.
+Especially the part about being an outdoor magazine for ‘Maine folks.”
+They are always trying to capture “the essence of Maine’s remarkable outdoor heritage.”

 The modern Northwoods Sporting Journal boasts far more outdoor writers and advertisers than in the early days when the Journal was produced in Morin’s basement in Passadumkeag.
 According to Reynolds and Morin, the 25th anniversary of any publication is a special occasion.